Skip to main content

 • Meet competitive priorities of Hybrid Learning Grants:

-• Intend to fully move lecture-based learning to an asynchronous online environment and reserve the maximum of class time for active learning.
+• Intend to fully move lecture learning to an asynchronous online environment and reserve the maximum of class time for active learning.

-• Interested in engaging in Scholarship of Teaching and Learning (SoTL) research based on the course redesign.
+• Interested in conducting Scholarship of Teaching and Learning (SoTL) research based on the course redesign.

 Hybrid Learning Grants in Action